What is a Moult?

 In the normal ranking or pecking order the head chicken (always a girl by the way) eats first, then number 2, then number 3 etc. The lowest ranking hens must wait until all the others have eaten and even then must be given permission by those of a higher rank.
 Such is the life of a lowly hen.

-Why do the hens stop laying
+Why do my hens stop laying in winter?

 A moulting hen needs good quality protein in her food as protein makes feathers, to conjure up new growth.
 Egg production also uses a lot of protein, therefore, no eggs will be laid for the duration of the moult.
 Something has to give, as all the protein has to be diverted to their feathering needs.
 A full moult can last 8 weeks with some hens taking much longer.
-The moult coincides with the shortening of days which in itself can trigger a shut-off the egg-laying hormones.
+The moult coincides with the shortening of days which in itself can trigger a shut-off of the egg-laying hormones.
 These will normally be reactivated once the days start to lengthen again after Christmas.
-Lack of eggs seems like a sort of curse, but it is a good thing.
+Lack of eggs seems like a sort of curse for the chicken keeper, but it is a good thing.
 It gives the hens a well-deserved break from the rigours of laying for a few weeks.

 Keep your hens on layers pellets during the moult as the calcium will help top up her depleted reserves and the additional protein it contains will be beneficial for the feather production.